Just what is lexomics?

 Who wrote the software for the Lexomics Tools?

-Undergraduate students at Wheaton College (Norton, MA) wrote almost all the software with Professor Scott Kleinman at UC-Northridge serving as software lead.
-LeBlanc manages the software efforts.
-From 2015-2017, Cheng Zhang ’18 was our lead developer; Weiqi Feng ’19 is our lead for Summer 2018.
+Undergraduate students at Wheaton College (Norton, MA) wrote almost all the software with Professor Scott Kleinman at UC-Northridge serving as software lead on the front-end.
+From 2015-2017, Cheng Zhang ’18 was our lead developer; Weiqi Feng ’19 is our lead for Summer 2018 and 2019.
 See our About Us page to see our smiling faces and learn more about the community of student programmers over the years.

 More questions about the Digital Humanities (in general)?